renatabiniek/moodbox/README.md

   **Not resolved**:

   Your database settings will connect to the heroku postgres database if you have a DATABASE_URL in your env.py, so the last command verified that all local migrations have been applied to the heroku database.
 The summernote error might be caused by a different version of summernote being installed on heroku.
-Although you have the version number specified so I'm not sure why that would happen.
+Although you have the version number specified, so I'm not sure why that would happen.
 I'd recommend testing out the deployed site by adding a few posts and seeing if you come into any more errors.

 * **Getting NoReverseMatch error for delete modal**